Our Curriculum: Tried and True

 Drake’s goal was to create an effective tool to encourage people of all ages toward a sustainable, lifetime commitment of memorizing God’s Word.
 The MemLok Bible Memory System is used in scores of countries."

 I have had students memorize over 200 Bible verses built around the different topics Memlok provides such as Trust and Forgiveness.
-And parents really do repeat the comment from their kids, "I know that verse, Mom and Dad."
+And parents really do repeat the comment from their kids during church, "I know that verse, Mom and Dad."

 "The most popular homeschooling math program hands down!
 Highly recommended by both Mary Pride and Cathy Duffy, Saxon Math also wins our award for the "Most Requested Text."
 So says The Reading Ranbow Resource Center, an online homeschool curriculum catalog.